grnydawn/SetBuilders.jl/README.md

 # SetBuilders.jl

-Julia Predicate and Enumerated Set Package
+Julia Package for Predicate and Partially Enumerable Sets

 ## Introduction

-Most of programming languages including Julia support a certain type of enumerated sets, but not the type of predicate sets in mathematical sense.
+Most of programming languages including Julia support a certain type of enumerable sets, but not the type of predicate sets in mathematical sense.
 For example, in Julia, we can create a set having integer values like

 ```julia